FEW is happening in our backyard this year!

 Jim will touch on how the ethanol industry can enter the carbon neutral world.
 He’s been interviewed in Ethanol Producer Magazine, and wrote a column for the May/June 2021 edition of Ethanol Today on the same subjects.
 Feel free to reach out to Jim before or after the event at email@example.com.

 EcoEngineers is exhibiting at the conference, and we will have several other representatives attending throughout the sessions in July.
-Be on the lookout for Director of Strategic Development Kathy MacBeth y Mark Heckman, a senior regulatory consultant and our in-house farm practices expert.
+Be on the lookout for Director of Strategic Development Kathy MacBeth and Senior Regulatory Consultants Roxby Hartley et Sarah Caswell, as well.

 From FEW: “The FEW delivers timely presentations with a strong focus on commercial-scale ethanol production – from quality control and yield maximization to regulatory compliance and fiscal management.
 The FEW is also the ethanol industry’s premier forum for unveiling new technologies and research findings.
 The program extensively covers cellulosic ethanol while remaining committed to optimizing existing grain ethanol operations.”